RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-4-releases/_index.md

 After installing Redis Enterprise Software on the cluster nodes, upload compatible modules to `modulesdir` (`/opt/redislabs/lib/modules`) before continuing the recovery process.

 This limitation was fixed in [Redis Enterprise Software version 7.2.4-64]({{<relref "/rs/release-notes/rs-7-2-4-releases/rs-7-2-4-64">}}).

+#### Cannot create Redis v6.x Active-Active databases with modules

+You cannot create Active-Active databases that use Redis version 6.0 or 6.2 with modules.
+Databases that use Redis version 7.2 do not have this limitation.

+This limitation will be fixed in a maintenance release for Redis Enterprise version 7.4.2.